9.3.1 Disclosure

 2. Related Statute Determination - If the matter has been determined to be related to tax administration and such determination has been approved by the SAC.

-3. Information gathered in a criminal grand jury investigation may be used in conjunction with any civil forfeiture provision of Federal law (see 18 USC §3322).
-The statute provides for disclosure between a criminal Assistant US Attorney and a civil Assistant US Attorney.
+3. Information gathered in a criminal grand jury investigation may be used in conjunction with any civil forfeiture provision of Federal law (see 18 USC 3322).
+The statute provides for disclosure between a criminal AUSA and a civil AUSA.

 Agent Administrative Information and Management Documents

 1. Documents and data relating to an agent’s daily activities, time reports and other investigation management and internal management documents are not considered to be background material or subject-related information and may be retained for management purposes.
-However, such documents and data may contain "return information" as defined in 26 USC §6103(b) and be subject to the disclosure provisions.
+However, such documents and data may contain "return information" as defined in IRC 6103(b) and be subject to the disclosure provisions.

 Post Conviction Disclosures

-1. The two areas in which post conviction disclosure may become an issue are publicity and the probation office.
+1. Areas in which post conviction disclosure may become an issue are publicity and the probation office.

-2. Publicity on an investigation can occur prior to trial, but more commonly happens upon conviction, see IRM 9.3.2, Publicity and Internal Communications, which discusses publicity and disclosure in detail.
+2. Publicity on an investigation can occur prior to trial, at the indictment phase or subsequent to an enforcement plan, but most commonly happens upon conviction, see IRM 9.3.2, Publicity and Internal Communications, which discusses publicity and related disclosure in detail.
 This subsection covers investigative publicity, as well as requirements and criteria, including clearance procedures for speeches and proposed articles.

 Probation Officer

-1. Title 26 USC §6103(h)(4) allows disclosure of returns and return information to a US Probation Officer for the purposes of informing the court of any compliance or non-compliance by a taxpayer during such taxpayer’s probationary period under the following circumstances:
+1. IRC 6103(h)(4) allows disclosure of returns and return information to a US Probation Officer for the purposes of informing the court of any compliance or non-compliance by a taxpayer during such taxpayer’s probationary period under the following circumstances:

 1. The returns and return information must relate to a taxpayer convicted of a criminal tax violation.